fanchenyou/RL-study/README.md

     * 5.3 Discrete A3C
         Discrete Asynchronized Actor Critic
     * 5.4 Proximal Policy Optimization (PPO)
-    * 5.5 DDPG with AC formulation (see 4.3), with Q-leearning (value) + Actor-Critic (policy) learning
+    * 5.5 DDPG with AC formulation (see 4.3), with Q-learning (value) + Actor-Critic (policy) learning
     * 5.6 TD3 with AC formulation (see 4.4), with Q-learning (value) + Actor-Critic (policy) learning
+        a) TD3 trains a deterministic policy in an off-policy way.
+        b) To explore, add noise to actions at training time, typically uncorrelated mean-zero Gaussian noise.
     * 5.7 Soft AC (SAC)
-        a) off-policy maximum entropy
+        a) SAC trains a stochastic policy with entropy regularization, and explores in an on-policy way.
+        b) At test time, use the mean action instead of a sample from the distribution.
-        b) successor of Soft Q-Learning and incorporates the double Q-learning trick similar as TD3.
+        c) Use the double Q-learning trick similar as TD3.
-        c) maximize a trade-off between expected return and entropy, a measure of randomness in the policy
+        d) Maximize a trade-off between expected return and entropy, a measure of randomness in the policy
-        d) policy is parameterized as a neural network

 #### 8 Distributional Quantile-DQN, [C51](https://arxiv.org/pdf/1707.06887.pdf), [QR-DQN](https://arxiv.org/pdf/1710.10044.pdf), [IQN](https://arxiv.org/pdf/1806.06923.pdf)
   ![Network](/pics/iqn.png)